Skip to main content

 AvailabilityAvailable to everyone on GitHub.com.Available to everyone on GitHub.com.

 Start upgithub.dev opens instantly with a key-press and you can start using it right away, without having to wait for additional configuration or installation.When you create or resume a codespace, the codespace is assigned a VM and the container is configured based on the contents of a devcontainer.json file.
 This set up may take a few minutes to create the environment.
-For more information, see "Creating a codespace for a repository."
+See "Creating a codespace for a repository."

 ComputeThere is no associated compute, so you won’t be able to build and run your code or use the integrated terminal.With GitHub Codespaces, you get the power of a dedicated VM on which you can run and debug your application.